-- Place your teapot on a slotted bamboo tray, or a "tea boat,” or in a flat shallow bowl to catch the spillover water during preparation.
+- Place your teapot on a bamboo tray, ideally a "tea-box" style tray, or in a flat shallow bowl to catch the spillover water during preparation.
 We recommend a slotted bamboo tray as shown in the picture.

 - Keep a kettle of hot water simmering within easy reach, either in a stoneware, heatproof glass, or stainless steel kettle.
 The water should be barely simmering, not at a rolling boil.
 We recommend a purpose-built stoneware tea kettle.

 - Remove the lid of your teapot and pour in some hot water to pre-heat the pot, replace the lid, let it heat for a few seconds, then pour the water into your holding pitcher or second teapot to pre-heat that.

 - Using a scoop, transfer enough tea leaf from your tea caddy or direct into the teapot, adding enough to fill the pot about a fifth to a quarter full, more or less.
 If you use too little tea, you will not obtain full flavor.